 Bear with me, but I see a connection between James and VanDyke.
 When deciding whether to confirm a nominee, members of the Senate must consider a number of reasonable factors.
 As to VanDyke, for instance, the Nevada senators haven’t returned blue slips; should that be disqualifying?
-Similarly, although he was Solicitor General of Nevada for four years, VanDyke didn’t grow up there or anything like that; has he spent enough time in-state?
+Similarly, although he was Solicitor General of Nevada for four years, VanDyke didn’t grow up grow up there or anything like that; has he spent enough time in-state?
 And VanDyke will be more of a formalist than an instrumentalist; should that bar his confirmation?
 I know how I would answer these questions — no, yes, and no. But I certainly understand the counterarguments.

 These are not the reasons, however, that the American Bar Association offered when they recently gave VanDyke an “unqualified” rating.
 Instead, the ABA Standing Committee said this: “Mr. VanDyke’s accomplishments are offset by the assessments of interviewees that Mr. VanDyke is arrogant, lazy, an ideologue, and lacking in knowledge of the day-today practice including procedural rules.
 There was a theme that the nominee lacks humility, has an ‘entitlement’ temperament, does not have an open mind, and does not always have a commitment to being candid and truthful.”
 The Standing Committee also noted that some interviewees wondered whether “Mr. VanDyke would be fair to persons who are gay, lesbian, or otherwise part of the LGBTQ community,” and noted that at oral argument, some interviewees say that he sometimes “missed issues fundamental to the analysis of the case.”